-Several venues received direct allocations from state policymakers and others applied to a fund of $26 m. given to the Oregon Cultural Trust to distribute.
+Several venues received direct allocations from state policymakers and others applied to a fund of $26 m. given to the Oregon Cultural Trust to distribute to 621 cultural organizations.
 There were also increases in NEA and NEH funding at the federal level that had some trickle-down grants for our members.
 Locally, the Oregon Community Foundation and several philanthropic partners set up a grant fund to support our sector.
 CAC assisted our members with a great deal of advocacy with the Governor’s staff to explain the unique requirements of cultural venues in reopening their doors in COVID times.

 Leaders of the CAC prioritized equity, diversity and inclusion values this year and created a racial equity lens to be used in all aspects of the organization so that we advocate for just and equitable resources and public policies.
 The board engaged in a full-day training led by John Lenssen and Carmen Gelman in October and utilized an equity lens in the capital construction endorsement process and the selection of new board members for 2021.
 We have committed to using our racial equity lens in our policies, our advocacy agenda, hiring, the composition of our board, in access and award of our grant applications, programs, practices, and decisions for racial equity and intersectionality.
 We are committed to lifting up all people.